IITDBGroup/gprom/doc/gprom_man.md

 **postgres** - This plugin manages communication with a PostgreSQL database backend.
 We use PostgreSQL’s *libpq* library.

+**sqlite** - This plugin manages communication with a SQLite database backend.
+We use PostgreSQL’s *sqlite3-dev* library.

 ### [sqlcodegen](#toc17)

 This plugin translates GProM’s internal relational algebra model of queries into queries written in a backend’s SQL dialect.